CreateUNSW/vivid17/README.md

 <p>
 These values range from 0 to 255.
 <p>
-<b>NOTE: .bmp files must be in 24-bit format, do not overwrite colour space information when saving your image from the provided Template.bmp<b>
+<b>NOTE: .bmp files must be in 24-bit format, do not overwrite colour space information when saving your image from the provided Template.bmp</b>

 ### [Wing reader](https://github.com/will-weng/vivid17/tree/master/Simulator/Wing%20reader)
 Copy Template.bmp and paste into your preferred image editor, and colour in the appropriate panels.
 When done, run: